SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [nuintun/qrcode](https://github.com/nuintun/qrcode) - A pure JavaScript QRCode encode and decode library.
 - [StefanTerdell/zod-to-json-schema](https://github.com/StefanTerdell/zod-to-json-schema) - Converts Zod schemas to Json schemas
 - [exuanbo/module-from-string](https://github.com/exuanbo/module-from-string) - Load module from string using require or import.
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto is a modern Auth0 alternative for building identity infrastructure with minimal effort, for both your customers and their organizations.
+- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Every app needs authentication and authorization.
+Logto is the most scalable Auth0 alternative designed for apps of any size, any sector, and any platform.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [BetaHuhn/metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) - 🏷️ A JavaScript library for scraping/parsing metadata from a web page.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
 Fast.